cgcarlosg/shooterGameJs/README.md

 - with live server extension installed, open the `index.html` file in the `dist` folder with the live server, if not
 - Enjoy the game!

+### Game Design

+-TARGET PLATFORM:  Browser game

+-UI / PLAYER CONTROLS: left and right arrow keys to moves in that direction and the spacebar to shoot.

+- GAME MECHANICS: Enemies moving left to right and down.
+If the player is hit by a laser the game restart.
+The player wins if he kills all the enemies.
+The player moves only from left to right.

+- ASSETS: Sprites for background, player and enemies.
 ### Tests
 - Run `npm run test` to see all tests.